 I would describe myself as an 'adventurer and author'.
 I describe myself this way because it sounds considerably better than admitting I'm an unemployed homeless man who really likes riding his bike around.
 Last year I published my first book, No Wrong Turns, which is available to purchase from

 all good book stores Amazon.
 It's a book all about the time I cycled around the world.
 Which I'm still doing.
-I've actually been travelling by bicycle for about eight years now, covering something like 130,000 kilometres on four continents.
+I've actually been travelling by bicycle for about nine years now, covering something like 145,000 kilometres on five continents.

-My biggest achievement came in February 2018 when I became perhaps the first person in human history (that I know of, at least) to make a continuous circumnavigation of the Earth, primarily on land, without at any point ever using motorised (or animal-based) propulsion on land.
+My biggest achievement came in February 2018 when I became perhaps the first person in human history (that I know of, at least, I haven't checked that hard) to make a continuous circumnavigation of the Earth, primarily on land, without at any point ever using motorised (or animal-based) propulsion on land (not even for side-trips).
 In other words, I went all of the way around the world using only my bicycle and boats.
 For a map of my route and more info on this click here.

 All of this started sometime in 2008 when, post-university and unsure of what I really wanted from life, I accidentally got a job in an office.
 I didn't like it much.
 I wanted something more from life.
 I'd always dreamed about travelling the world, I just didn't know how.
 Then I realised that you could travel by bicycle.
 I quit the job and, after trying and failing to swim the English Channel (another story, for another time), I went on some short bike tours, realising in the process that cycle touring was both the cheap method of travel I'd been looking for and also just ruddy brilliant good fun.